Kennyakinbowale/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-Count the number of directories in the PATH
+count the number of directories